Nivedita77/BABY_CRY_PREDICTOR/README.md

 Baby Cry Detection
 This repository contains an end-to-end project for detecting the reasons behind a baby's cry using machine learning techniques and deploying the model using Flask.
-Overview
+Get dataset from kaggle Overview
 The project involves training a machine learning model to classify the reasons behind a baby's cry into five classes: tired or lack of sleep, burping, hunger or exhaustion, discomfort